thekorn/sourcepoint_unified_cmp/README.md

 # sourcepoint unified cmp

-This is the flutter integration for sourcepoints unified CMP sdk.
+This is the flutter integration for sourcepoint's unified CMP sdk.

 ## requirements